mondlicht0/MidnightCars/README.md

 **UI**
 The UI menu is located in the UI Toolkit folder **(DriftGame/MainView.uxml)** of the project folder and the appropriate technology was used

-***I hope the test task was completed at a fairly good level, so thank you in advance for your possible participation***
+***I hope the test task was completed at a fairly good level, so thank you in advance for the opportunity to complete it***